Advice on Quizzes

 Advice on Identification Questions

-My undergraduate exams usually include three identification questions, which are drawn randomly from the approximately thirty topics included on the exam review sheet.
+My undergraduate exams usually include two or three identification questions, which are drawn randomly from the approximately thirty topics included on the exam review sheet.

 Be sure to answer the appropriate number of questions.
 Every semester I have used this exam format (dating back to 1994), at least one student has tried to answer too many or too few of the identification answers.
 This may be because they wanted me to take the best answer or simply because they didn't read the assignment, but either way, it can only hurt your final grade.
 The time it takes to answer an extra identification answer is time that you will not have for the rest of your exam, and I will not guarantee you that I will even take the best answer when calculating your grade -- I may take the first answer, or I may decide randomly which answer to grade.